dswenn/dswenn.github.io/projects/_posts/2022-4-11-22-Homelessness.markdown

 Clients loved the button.
 I coded the buttons using ESP8266 microcontrollers and connected each button to Amazon Web Services.
 One client didn't want to give the button back after the pilot was over and another client who was losing his vision said he would feel a little lost without it.

 ## Scaling & Implementation
 Although clients loved the button and it was a novel joyous idea at the shelter, the decision to choose which one was not up to us.
 We presented both the kiosk and the button results to the leadership team at LifeMoves and collectively decided on the digital kiosk.
-We spent the next few weeks coding a robust kiosk interface, trained and installed digital kiosks at five shelters, and transferred ownership to the organization.
+We spent the next few weeks coding a robust kiosk interface, trained staff and installed digital kiosks at six shelters, and transferred ownership to the organization.

 ## Real World Impact
-Today the digital kiosk is used by five shelters, serving 500 users daily per day.
+Today the digital kiosk is used by six shelters, serving over 500 users daily.
 We designed a scalable, low cost solution for a nonprofit alongside the most vulnerable of populations.

 ## Reflection
 To date, this remains one of my favorite projects.
 We started by wanting to serve the people experiencing homelessness, but ended up designing a solution that addressed the needs of staff, program directors, and clients.
 Staff no longer have to print paper binders, upload them, and shred the papers each day.
 Staff can better keep track and care for their clients.
 Program directors have live metrics on their interim housing sites.
 Most of all, clients no longer have bed checks which would wake them up, give them nightmares, and trigger past trauma.
 Clients now have more privacy with checking into the housing sites.
 What started as a solution for one shelter, expanded into a solution for multiple shelters of different types (family, couples, and singles).